Double-partition Quantum Cluster Algebras: On compatible pairs

-At the same time we observe that the difference of doing the mutation inside this algebra and doing it in the smaller algebra based on ${\mathcal V}^-_{L_1}$ lies entirely in the matrix we use for $F$ in (\ref{Zel}).
-Here it makes a difference where we are since $D^{(m-i-1)}$, and one or both of $Y_r^{(m-i-1)},Y_l^{(m-i-1)}$ are mutable in the full algebra but non-mutable in the small algebra.
-At this moment of the proof we are not concerned with the columns of $B_{L_1}$ that are not in $B^R_{L_1}$, though they are known in principle.
-The two mutations differ only in what happens to those the columns in the way that different choices of $F$ may result in a multiple of the column corresponding to $X_b$ being added or subtracted.
-Furthermore, if one or both of $Y_r^{(m-i-1)},Y_l^{(m-i-1)}$ are non-mutable in ${\mathcal V}^-_{L}$ they stay so in ${\mathcal V}^-_{L_1}$.
-So, since we need not concern ourselves with the non-mutable variables of ${\mathcal V}^-_{L_1}$, it is clear that the analogous new compatible pair $(\Lambda^0_{L_1},B^0_{L_1})$ - obtained by mutation in the ambient space ${\mathcal F}^-_{L_1}$ from the seed whose set of variables is ${\mathcal V}^-_L\cup\{D^{(m-i-1)}\}$ and whose $\Lambda,B$ part is as described - is a sub-pair of $(\Lambda_{L_1},B_{L_1})$.
+Correspondingly, we obtain an interim pair $(\Lambda_{L}^{(m-i-1)},B_{L}^{(m-i-1)})$ which corresponds to an interim set of variables ${\mathcal V}_{L,(m-i-1)}$.
+At the same time we perform a mutation in ${\mathcal F}^-_{L_1}$ at the same variable but using the pair $(\tilde \Lambda^0_L,\tilde B^0_L)$.
+Here we obtain an interim set of variables ${\mathcal V}^-_{L,(m-i-1)}$ which is a part of ${\mathcal V}_{L,(m-i-1)}$.
+The two mutations do not differ in what they do to the variable $X_b^{(m-i-1)}$.
+The difference lies entirely on the level of compatible pairs.
+The parts of the mutations which involve the matrix $E_i$ in (\ref{eq:E-entries}) affect the rows corresponding to the variables $X_o,D$ and we get the same contributions for both mutations as far as $\tilde B^R_{L}$ is concerned.
+It is less transparent at first what happens at the place of the matrix $F_i$.
+Here there are two different matrices for the two mutations.
+The difference relies on the fact that $D^{(m-i-1)}$, and one or both of $Y_r^{(m-i-1)},Y_l^{(m-i-1)}$ are mutable in the full algebra but non-mutable in the small algebra.
+At this moment of the proof we are only concerned with what happens to the columns of $\tilde B^R_{L}$ inside $B_{L}^{(m-i-1)}$.
+The remaining columns of $B_{L}^{(m-i-1)}$, though, are known in principle.
+The two mutations differ only in what happens to the columns outside $B_{L}^{(m-i-1)}$ where, according to (\ref{Zel}), a multiple of the column corresponding to $X_b$ may be added.
+Furthermore, if one or both of $Y_r^{(m-i-1)},Y_l^{(m-i-1)}$ are non-mutable in ${\mathcal V}^-_{L}$ they stay so in ${\mathcal V}^-_{L,D}$.
+So, since the columns of the non-mutable variables of ${\mathcal V}^-_{L,D}$ are not under discussion, it is clear that the analogous new compatible pair $(\Lambda^0_{L},B^0_{L})^{(m-i-1)}$, obtained from $(\tilde \Lambda^0_L,\tilde B^0_L)$ by mutation in the ambient space ${\mathcal F}^-_{L_1}$, is a sub-pair of $(\Lambda_{L_1},B_{L_1})$.
 Now perform the remaining mutations in the quantum line mutation.
 These only involve mutable variables and are easily seen to preserve the general form.
 Finally, one can reshuffle the variables to obtain the wanted ordering.
 Again, this does not change the general form.
 Thereby the induction step is completed.

-The part of the mutation which involves the matrix $E$ affects the rows corresponding to the variables $X_o,D$.
-All in all, the variables corresponding to the points in $S_{L_1}$ do not take part in any of the manipulations.